 How can you become part of TechWadi?

+Join our Newsletter/Discord Donate to our Mission.
 Become a Mentor.
 Become a Trainer.
 Become a Community Partner.
 Become a Sponsor.
-Donate to our Mission.
-Sign up to our Newsletter.

 TechWadi played a major role in my career by opening many doors for opportunities in Silicon Valley.
 After I was enrolled in the Injaz Program and meeting many key people through the visits, I was fortunate enough to be selected as part of the Plug and Play Mobility program, a three-month accelerator which was held at the end of last year and helped propel dryve onto the global stage, widening my network even further in the Valley.
 I owe a lot of my success to this program and TechWadi.